All Episodes

 They were wonderful for radio, but I suspect they stirred up climate a little bit.

-Now, things have changed, and they're actually in the business of predicting the possibility of another broader minimum Which means almost no sunspots at all in the next cycle.
+Now, things have changed, and they're actually in the business of predicting the possibility of another broader minimum, which means almost no sunspots at all in the next cycle.

-Sad for Ham Radio, but if we are warming and the sun does play a part in that warming, then having it at a minimum could be a good thing in the short term.
+Sad for ham radio, but if we are warming and the sun does play a part in that warming, then having it at a minimum could be a good thing in the short term.

 Yes?

-A number of things you stated in there that are not well established.
+Well, perhaps, but there was a number of things you stated in there that are not well established.

-Yes, through about the 1950s the sunspots cycle got more active in the first 50 years of the 20th century and may have contributed a little bit to some of the warming that went on through that period.
+Yes, through about the 1950s, the sunspots cycle got more active In the first 50 years of the 20th century and may have contributed a little bit to some of the warming that went on through that period.

-Since the 1950s, our best understanding is that There hasn't been very much change.
+Since the 1950s, our best understanding is that there hasn't been very much change.

 If anything, it's been a slight change to slight less action.